slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/Medical-Malpractices-3.md

 # Part 3

-> Can probably split this in Part 3.1 and Part 3.2 files
+> Can probably split this into Part 3.1 and Part 3.2 files

 - **University-hospital ambulance**
 - **University-hospital system**